preston4896/ECTranslator/README.md

 ## Instruction To Use:

-If the web site is not live, run `NodeJS` on the server.
+If the web site is not live, run `$ node server.js` on the server command line.
 Otherwise if you do not have access to the server, please contact us.

 To launch the website, go to the browser and enter http://server162.site:53754/ECTlogin.html.